spindle-project/.github/profile/README.md

 4. **Open-Source Collaboration**: Encourage contributions from the open-source community to enhance the platform.

 # 🧑‍⚖️ Legal Stuff
-The Spindle programming language, website, logo and brand are all licensed under the MIT license -That means it's free for you to use in relation to Spindle.
+The Spindle programming language, website, logo and brand are all licensed under the Mozilla Public License 2.0 license.
+You fully own all programs made with Spindle.
 If you have more questions, please read the LICENCE file and ask us!

 # 🤲 Let's Spindle Together!